joseaomedes/gettingandcleaningdata/README.md

 The script output is a file called 'activitytidy.txt' containing the summary file as described in the codebook

-This script expects the data to be analyed to be already downloaded and unzipped.
+This script expects the initial data to be already downloaded and unzipped.

 ### Dependencies:

-This script uses 'dplyer' package
+This script uses *'dplyer'* package